Writings about Music

 Walking in San Francisco in the early nineties, I came upon Paul Kantner standing outside City Lights bookstore.
-It seemed more like a dream than reality, and he barely noted my reaction, as if he enjoyed it momentarily, but then moved on mentally, perhaps hoping that I would too and actually say something.
+It seemed more like a dream than reality, and he barely noted my reaction, as if he enjoyed it momentarily, but then moved on mentally, perhaps hoping that I would, too, and actually say something.
 Unfortunately, I was too flabbergasted to articulate an enticing opening, spontaneously stunned into feeling as if I had been transported into a documentary about the Summer of Love.
 Not only did musicians like him build that city, they also tried to improve the building of our world.
-Somewhere along the watchtower many of us forgot what we had heard, or just pretended we never heard it.
+Somewhere "along the watchtower" many of us forgot what we had heard, or just pretended we never heard it.

 Together with great admiration and respect for innovative San Francisco bands like Jefferson Airplane and the Grateful Dead, both groups extremely important especially during my teenage years, I have a deep musical love for two Los Angeles bands: The Doors and the Beach Boys.
 (It's not my intention to neglect Big Brother and the Holding Company, Santana, the Byrds, and other supreme California bands who have all touched me profoundly as well.
 I am focusing on The Doors and the Beach Boys here simply because I recently read some superficial and uninformed opinions dismissing them, not that these groups actually require a defense, of course!)

 The bedazzling vocal harmonies of the Beach Boys are comparable to the Beatles.
 One even wonders if the former inspired George Martin when he taught the latter how to harmonize.
-The Beach Boys found an utterly new and original way to the labyrinth, extolling with great passion their unique reality and dreams, yielding a number of songs touched with genius.
-There is an important blues influence there too, just not so obvious.
+The Beach Boys found an utterly new and original way through the labyrinth, extolling with great passion their unique reality and dreams, yielding a number of songs touched with genius.
+There is an important blues influence there, too, just not so obvious.

 The Doors' best work – again a number of songs – is pure musical nirvana; a miraculously perfect amalgam of inspiration and technique.